 Urban Food Lab

-• A vertical farming research team aimed at exploring our own fields on the platform of an aquaponic vertical farm in the Makerspace.
+• A vertical farming research team aimed at exploring hydroponic growth strategies and composting tactics in the NYU Tandon Makerspace.

 ""

-NYU Urban Food Lab is an aquaponic vertical farming class in which students learn about sustainability and farming by running their own mini-projects connecting their fields to the farm.
+NYU Urban Food Lab is a hydroponic vertical farming class in which students learn about sustainability and farming by running their own mini-projects connecting their fields to the farm.
 Vertical farming allows produce to be grown in urban areas in a controlled environment, allowing for year-round growing without the environmentally costly effects of conventional farming.
-Mini projects range from making cosmetics out of fresh farm grown flowers and model simulation of harvesting scattered light with mirrors to a survey of the different farms within the city.
+Each semester, students focus on an area of study and research, using the meeting time to develop new projects for the Urban Food Lab.

 Methods & Technologies